SQream/sqream_docs/getting_started/cost_management.rst

 Managing Your Resources
 ***********************

-You can optimize the utilization of your resources using the **Resource Pool** panel which enables you to manage your end-of-the-month cost by lowering runtime when your BLUE environment is idle and to enhance cluster utilization by allocating Workers according to specific needs of different departments in your organization, whether it be high concurrency or high performance.
+You can optimize the utilization of your resources using the **Resource Pool** panel which enables you to manage your end-of-the-month cost by lowering runtime when your BLUE environment is idle and to enhance cluster utilization by allocating Workers according to specific needs of different departments in your organization, whether it be high concurrency or performance.

 All **Resource Pool** operations require a ``ClusterAdmin`` permission.

 Managing Cluster
 ================

-By default, your cluster has a single default pool that is assigned all the workers in the cluster.
+Pools offer the ability to effectively manage available resources for various purposes within your BLUE cluster.
+By default, your cluster includes a single default pool that encompasses all the Workers in the cluster.
+You have the flexibility to create additional pools to further divide the resources based on your specific business needs, priorities, and concurrency preferences.
+This allocation of resources allows you to have better control over your business priorities and optimize parallelism, resulting in improved resource utilization and overall system efficiency.

 Creating a New Pool
 ^^^^^^^^^^^^^^^^^^^